peterdsharpe/AeroSandbox/README.md

     </tr>
 </table>

-Use AeroSandbox to support real-world aircraft development programs, all the way from your very first sketch to your first-flight and even beyond:
+Use AeroSandbox to support real-world aircraft development programs, all the way from your very first sketch to your first-flight and beyond:

 <table>
     <tr>